 The Hilbert transformed Gaussian in combination with the revisted one-dimensional CLM vorticity model with viscosity term in a H(-1/2) weak (variation) Hilbert space framework enables a space-scale turbulence model, which provides coherent (H(0) and incoherent (H(-1/2-H(0)) turbulent flows.

-The concept can also be applied to the Maxwell equations for an alternative QED model whereby the Heisenberg inquality is localized to the closed subspace domain for the incoherent "mass element" flows.
+The concept can also be applied to the Maxwell equations for an alternative QED model whereby the closed subspace domain provides a model for the incoherent "mass element" flows.

 The solution concept also addresses the D'Alembert "paradox" which is about unrealistic fluids (interaction) dynamics by which no aircraft would be able to fly, anyway.

 In order to provide some (just purely technical) rationals supporting the proposed alternative fractional Hilbert space framework above we note the following (see also (SoH) 3.2, "Basic facts on Hilbert spaces"):

 let "grad", "div", "S" and "R" denote the Gradient, the Divergence, the Symm and the Riesz operators, then for u ex H(1) it holds